ArchLars/archtutorial/README.md

 It allows you to zoom in by pressing `CTRL + SHIFT and +` and zoom out by `CTRL + SHIFT and -` It doesn't look terrible like some terminals do. konsole is included as a backup.

-### plymouth & plymouth-kcm
-plymouth adds a loading screen to your arch box with a spinner. you can customize it too. for most systems this is the default and preferable for users which is why I am including it.
-We will be making the LTS kernel not have it enabled if we need to troubleshoot booting.
-However this one is optional, you don't really need it. plymouth-kcm adds functionality for KDE Plasma settings to be able to change the themes of your loading.

 ---

 ## **NOT INCLUDED IN THE STEP BUT YOU MAY WANT TO INCLUDE:**